Sean Payton: Early life

 Payton was born in San Mateo, California, and raised in Naperville, Illinois, by parents Thomas and Jeanne Payton.
 Payton's parents were originally from Scranton, Pennsylvania; Thomas worked in the insurance industry.
-Sean Payton lived in Newtown Square, Pennsylvania, during his grade school and middle school years (1970–1978).
-Sean attended Naperville Central High School in Naperville, Illinois, starting as quarterback his senior year before graduating in 1982.
-Winning a football scholarship, Payton had a successful career playing quarterback at Eastern Illinois University, leading the Panthers to an 11–2 record and the quarter-finals of the Division I-AA Playoffs in 1986; while at EIU, he became a member of the Sigma Chi fraternity with his close friend, Rick Henghold.
+Payton lived in Newtown Square, Pennsylvania, during his grade school and middle school years (1970–1978).
+He attended Naperville Central High School in Naperville, Illinois, starting as quarterback his senior year before graduating in 1982.
+Earning a football scholarship, Payton had a successful career playing quarterback at Eastern Illinois University, leading the Panthers to an 11–2 record and the quarter-finals of the Division I-AA Playoffs in 1986.
+While attending EIU, he became a member of the Sigma Chi fraternity and was later named a Significant Sig; one of Sigma Chi's highest honors.
 Under coach Al Molde, Payton's Eastern Illinois teams were known as "Eastern Airlines" due to their prolific passing attack that frequently topped 300 yards per game (and had 509 passing yards in one game, still a school record).